appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/create-custom-charts.md

 },
 ```

-The above code fetches and transforms data from `Api1` into an object with lowercase, space-stripped product names as keys, and corresponding values as arrays.
+The above code fetches and transforms data from `Api1` into an object with space-stripped product names as keys, and corresponding values as arrays.
 The transformation logic may vary depending on the structure of the data.

 </dd>